 Technology is improving almost everything.
 It is creating better phones, cars, televisions and online services.
 Spending too much money on tech is very probable without even knowing.
 When you spend extravagantly, it will be difficult for you to reach your financial goals.
 Thus, you need to revisit your budget and figure where you are going wrong.
 Technology is an area that many people spend a lot.
 Going by a report by the American Institute of Certified Public Accountants, most Americans spend around 17 % of their monthly rent on technology alone.
+A new mobile phone is perhaps one of the biggest tech expenditures you’re going to make in a year, with models like the Samsung Galaxy being particularly pricey.
+It may be worth looking for a Samsung coupon online before making such a purchase just to see if you could save yourself some money!
 Below are a few main areas where it is likely you are paying too much on.

 High-speed Internet and internet cables

 The cost of high-speed Internet and internet cables increase every year.
 It is now becoming a big budget to spend on.
 It is a good idea to save cost on it as well.
 According to Gigaom, a data consultant says the average price of United States broadband Internet provision is a staggering $700 annually.
-A cable bundle even costs more, approximately $200 per month, as a result of this, many US citizens are unsubscribing from the cable hook-ups entirely.
+A cable bundle even costs more, approximately $200 per month, as a result of this, many US citizens are unsubscribing from the cable hook-ups entirely and looking for cheaper ziply fiber plans.
 An alternative to the expensive internet cable subscription is subscribing to Netflix or favorite shows by using cheap devices such as Chromecast or Apple TV that easily connects to the new high-definition televisions.
 By doing so, you will cut your expenditure on internet and TV by more than half.
 Isn’t it a remarkable way of saving your hard earned cash?

 The technical know-how of assembling a car has dramatically increased over the last few decades with the improvement of the robots used in assembly.
 The question is, why is it that the average cost of a brand new car is increasing instead of decreasing?
 A car expert pointed out that the contributor to this is the new electronic offerings that come along with a new vehicle like in-car entertainment.
 Car prices should be on the fall.